cap-js-community/feature-toggle-library/docs/usage/index.md

 });
 ```

+Some important caveats for change handlers:

+- **scopes**: The handler will always receive the new value that is relevant for the scopeMap that is passed along.
+  Meaning it will be called with new values that can be highly restricted and `getFeatureValue` calls with the same
+  feature key can return different values for other scopeMaps or no scopeMap.
+- **deletion**: If values are deleted, by setting them to `null`, the change handler will receive the new actual
+  value for the relevant scopeMap and not the change value of `null`.

 {: .info }
 Registering any callback will not require that the feature toggles are initialized, so this can happen on top-level.